Dominic Zwerger

-Dominic Zwerger (born 16 July 1996) is an Austrian professional ice hockey player.
-He is currently playing for the HC Ambrì-Piotta in the Swiss National League (NL).
+Dominic Zwerger (born 16 July 1996) is an Austrian professional ice hockey player who is a left winger for EHC Biel-Bienne of the National League (NL).

 Playing career

 Zwerger played as a youth in Austria and Switzerland, before leaving the junior club of HC Davos after he was selected by the Spokane Chiefs of the Western Hockey League in the second round (106th overall) of the 2013 CHL Import Draft.

 Undrafted after four seasons in the WHL with the Chiefs and Everett Silvertips, Zwerger returned to Switzerland, making his professional debut with HC Ambrì-Piotta in the 2017–18 season.

+Zwerger played his first nine professional seasons with HC Ambrì-Piotta before leaving the club to sign a four-year contract with EHC Biel-Bienne of the NL on 22 December 2025.